-* Key Wall Street indices off close to 1 percent
+* Wall St indices end 1 percent lower

 * Dollar slips after ECB policymaker comments

 * U.S. oil prices slip below $100 a barrel (Adds U.S. closing prices)

 NEW YORK (Frankfurt: HX6.F - news) , April 7 (Reuters) - Wall Street stocks slumped on Monday, extending a broad retreat in global equities markets from a six-year high touched last week, while U.S. Treasuries' yields moved lower.

 The dollar fell against major currencies as comments by European Central Bank policymakers curbed expectations of more euro zone economic stimulus and boosted the euro against the greenback.